 American Edmund Henry Osthaus (1858-1928) also impressed bidders, with his 'Two Pointers in a Landscape' selling for $40,000 and 'Two Pointers in a Field' selling for $21,250 – both above their pre-sale high estimates.

 "The annual Dogs in Show & Field sale remains the only auction dedicated solely to the art of man's best friend.
-We're very pleased with all the prices realized, which saw the strongest bidding this annual sale has ever seen.
+We're very pleased with all the prices realised, which saw the strongest bidding this annual sale has ever seen.
 We had solid interest in a wide variety of breeds which was reflected in the excellent results," added Charles O'Brien, Bonhams Head of 19th Century Paintings and a specialist on the sale.

 Bonhams next Dogs in Show & Field auction will take place in New York in February 2014.